dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 <tr class="even">
 <td>d2:daysBetween</td>
 <td>(date, date)</td>
 <td>Produces the number of days between the first and second argument.
-If the second argument date is before the first argument the return value will be the negative number of days between the two dates.
+When the first argument date comes before the second argument date, the number will be positive - in the opposite case, the number will be negative.
 The static date format is 'yyyy-MM-dd'.
 <p>Example, calculating the gestational age(in days) of a woman, based on the last menstrual period and the current event date:</p>
 <pre><code>d2:daysBetween(#{lastMenstrualDate},V{event_date})</code></pre></td>
 </tr>
 <tr class="odd">
 <td>d2:weeksBetween</td>
 <td>(date, date)</td>
 <td>Produces the number of full weeks between the first and second argument.
-If the second argument date is before the first argument the return value will be the negative number of weeks between the two dates.
+When the first argument date comes before the second argument date, the number will be positive - in the opposite case, the number will be negative.
 The static date format is 'yyyy-MM-dd'.</td>
 </tr>
 <tr class="even">
 <td>d2:monthsBetween</td>
 <td>(date, date)</td>
 <td>Produces the number of full months between the first and second argument.
-If the second argument date is before the first argument the return value will be the negative number of months between the two dates.
+When the first argument date comes before the second argument date, the number will be positive - in the opposite case, the number will be negative.
 The static date format is 'yyyy-MM-dd'.</td>
 </tr>
 <tr class="odd">
 <td>d2:yearsBetween</td>
 <td>(date, date)</td>
 <td>Produces the number of years between the first and second argument.
-If the second argument date is before the first argument the return value will be the negative number of years between the two dates.
+When the first argument date comes before the second argument date, the number will be positive - in the opposite case, the number will be negative.
 The static date format is 'yyyy-MM-dd'.</td>
 </tr>
 <tr class="even">
 <td>d2:addDays</td>